Residential Aged Care

 Step 1: Register with My Aged Care

-Firstly, you’ll need to register at myagedcare.gov.au.
-Just give us a call if you need help with this.
-Once registered, an Aged Care Assessment Team (ACAT) member from My Aged Care will then visit you to assess your eligibility and needs.
+Firstly, give us a call on 1800 225 474 if you haven’t already registered with myagedcare.gov.au, we will assist you.
+We’ll also walk you through your options and provide helpful forms and documents.
+Once registered, a member from My Aged Care will then visit you to assess your eligibility and needs.
+Read our tips to prepare for this assessment.

-Step 2: Come in for a visit.
+Step 2: Come in for a visit

-Step 3: Choose your new home.
+Step 3: Choose your new home

 If you want to move forward and have chatted with your legal and financial advisors, please send in your application documents.

-Step 4: Settle into your new home.
+Step 4: Settle into your new home

 Frequently asked questions